-Especially when in the past year; 40% of real estate agents surveyed said that home staging had a positive effect on their clients and that 83% of buyers’ agents said that staging a home made it easier for the buyer to see themselves in the property.
+In the past year, 40% of real estate agents surveyed said that home staging had a positive effect on their clients and that 83% of buyers’ agents said that staging a home made it easier for the buyer to see themselves in the property.

-To help inspire you, the expert interior designers at Décor Aid shared some smart home staging ideas that won’t take too much effort or cost a fortune.
+The expert interior designers at Décor Aid shared some smart home staging ideas that won’t take too much effort or cost a fortune to help inspire you.

 Doorstep – Welcome potential buyers into your home by taking in what they’ll see first.
 Does your door need a fresh coat of paint or refinishing?
 What about a new welcome mat?